"PACE did the impossible for my mother. I never thought she would be able to live with us again."

-Information collected from general users.
-NPA does not collect any personal information from users browsing its web site.
-Users to the public areas of NPA’s web site browse anonymously.
-Only aggregate data – such as the number of hits per page – are collected.
+Information collected from general users: NPA does not collect any personal information from users browsing its website.
+Users to the public areas of the website browse anonymously.
+Only aggregate data, such as the number of hits per page, are collected.
 Aggregate data are used only for internal purposes and do not provide any personally identifying information.

 How Does NPA Use Data Collected?